IRNAS/irnas-zephyr-template/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] My changes generate no new warnings.
 - [ ] I added/updated source code documentation for all newly added or changed functions.
 - [ ] I updated the CHANGELOG.
 - [ ] I updated all customer-facing technical documentation.

 Example strikeout:
-~~- [ ] I updated all customer-facing technical documentation.~~ - This PR introduced only internal facing changes.
+- [ ] ~~I updated all customer-facing technical documentation.~~ - This PR introduced only internal facing changes.

 ## After-review steps